Best Home Loan Options in Australia (2026)

 1. Basic variable rate loan

-What it is: The simplest home loan.
+What it's: The simplest home loan.
 Your rate goes up and down with the market.
 Minimal features.

 Features: